Capital One® Platinum Credit Card

 Extras and perks

-The biggest benefit of this card is the ability to get a higher credit limit if you make five on-time payments in a row.
+The biggest benefit of this card is the ability to get a higher credit limit if you make your first five on-time payments in a row.

 This card also comes with Mastercard Platinum benefits including car rental and travel protections.